ACRL Workshop "Scholarly Communication: From Understanding to Engagement"

 - Diversity of types of library staff participating (i.e. liaison librarians, catalogers, access services staff, senior management).

 The deadline to apply was Wednesday, November 13, 2013, at 5pm Central.
-All applicants will be notified of their status by Friday, December 13, 5pm Central.
+All applicants were notified of their status by Friday, December 13, 5pm Central.

 FAQs for Potential Hosts Applying for Competitive Subsidized "Roadshow"